 Joining the Collection

 The Getty Museum acquired Murer’s Ecce Homo in honor of Dr. Lee Hendrix, senior curator emerita and former head of the Drawings Department.
-It is a fitting honor, and joins a strong collection of 16th-century Swiss drawings, including a sheet by Murer’s brother, Josias, as well as other designs for stained glass by Daniel Lindtmayer, Werner Kübler the elder, Hans Jacob Plepp, and Christoph Bockstorffer.
+It is a fitting honor, and joins a strong collection of sixteenth-century Swiss drawings, including a sheet by Murer’s brother, Josias, as well as other designs for stained glass by Daniel Lindtmayer, Werner Kübler the elder, Hans Jacob Plepp, and Christoph Bockstorffer.
 As a leading scholar in the field, Hendrix organized the pioneering show Painting on Light: Drawings and Stained Glass in the Age of Dürer and Holbein (2000), which brought stained glass designs to a much wider audience.

 Murer’s drawing is a particularly engaging one, as it is not only powerful and fascinating visually but also illustrates the essential role drawing played in the manufacture of stained glass.
-It fits into and illuminates overlapping histories about 16th-century art that make it a valuable addition to the Getty Museum’s holdings as an object of interest to scholars and art enthusiasts alike.
+It fits into and illuminates overlapping histories about sixteenth-century art that make it a valuable addition to the Getty Museum’s holdings as an object of interest to scholars and art enthusiasts alike.

 A high-resolution image of the drawing is now available on our website, and it will go on display in the galleries in February 2019 for you to marvel at in real life.